-There are so many myths & phony design rules, that you can wind up half armed with too much information.
+There are so many myths and phony design rules, that you can wind up half armed with too much information.

-Don’t Sit On the Furniture: It’s Old And Uncomfortable.
+Blast from the past.
 There are many reasons to value the use of antique furniture in your overall design scheme, but you have to be honest about the upholstered pieces.
-Antique sofas are often too narrow for real comfort and you might not be able to have the “innards” upgraded to a more modern standard of comfort without sacrificing the original fabric.
+Antique sofa seats are often too narrow for real comfort and you might not be able to have the “innards” upgraded to a more modern standard of comfort without sacrificing the original fabric.

 Many “Design Authorities” fail to mention that if your design solution makes you uncomfortable, it’s the wrong solution.